Top 110+ DevOps Interview Questions and Answers for 2025

 38. What is a merge conflict in Git, and how can it be resolved?

-Manually edit the conflicted file to select the changes that you want to keep in the final merge.
+Manually edit the conflicted file to select the changes you want to keep in the final merge.

 Resolve using GitHub conflict editor